asen/smg/docs/index.md

 - **$pre\_fetch**: pre\_fetch is special and it is not a simple name ->
 value pair.
 A $pre\_fetch defines an unique **id** and a **command** to execute, together with an optional **timeout** for the command (30 seconds by default) and an optional "parent" pre\_fetch id.
+If a **pass\_data** property is defined and is set to true the stdout of the command will be passed to all child commands as stdin.
+By default SMG will use the timestamp of the top-level pre-fetch for RRD updates.
+One can set the **ignorets** property to ignore the timstamp of the pre-fetch and use the first child timestamp which doesn't have that property.
 In addition pre\_fetch can have a **child\_conc** property (default 1 if not specified) which determines how many threads can execute this pre-fetch child pre-fetches (but not object commands which are always parallelized).
 Pre fetch also